IDMNYU/DMUY1143_A_IdeationPrototyping_Spring2021_Bennett/schedule.md

     <li>Follow up on <a href="recommended_journals_and_planners.md">Recommended Journals and Planners, Time Management and Productivity Systems</a> for Performance Anxiety</li>
     <td>
     <li><a href = "Midterm.md">Midterm Part 2</a></li>
-    <ul><li>Skim through: Pocket Universal Methods of Design</li>
+    <li><ol>Skim through: Pocket Universal Methods of Design</li>
       <li> Pick 2 of the methods (that make sense for your midterm AND are ones that you have not already done previously)</li>
       <li> Enact/Try/Apply/Do them with reference to your midterm.
-Document the process and post the images and a reflection to your Process site </li> </ul>
+Document the process and post the images and a reflection to your Process site </li> </ol>
     <li><a href="constant_input_output.md">constant input/output</a></li>
     <li> Read - Show Your Work </li>.
 Post your <a href = "reflect.md">reflections </a> to your Process site.</ul>
 <li> Post your sketchbook work to your Process site </li><li><a href ="Time_Management_System.md">Time Management System</a></li>